GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-04/submissions/convert-formats/Lab-01/lab-01-convert-certificate-formats.md

 - What information was displayed when you verified the PFX?

 at 1738 on 29mar26 - my answer: I couldn't achieve this result because I need to continue troubleshooting the step 6 and step 7 since I cannot access the password that I need to type in.
+So, no test_bundle.pfx file exist for me.

 ## Key Findings